Creating a Group Profile

 Modifying Group Profiles

-Select your group profile and click the Modify button.
-The Profile Setup Window will open.
-You can change what profiles are associated with a group and the settings for the group.
+To alter the profiles in a group, select a Group Profile in the main window and click the Modify button in the from the bottom toolbar (alternatively right-click on the profile in the windows and select Modify).
+The profile configuration window will then appear.
+You can now change what profiles are associated with a group and the settings for the group.
 For help on the other settings see the Easy Mode and Expert Mode Configuration sections.

 Under 'All available profiles' you can see the profiles that can be put into the group.
 There is a also a drop-down list so that you can filter the list to include all profiles, non-group profiles, or group profiles.
 You can add and remove profiles using the horizontal arrow buttons between the two lists, and can order the profiles using the up and down arrow buttons on the right of the window.